Check out this amazing video report from Travel Life Experiences about the Breaking Borders Project.

 Learn about the impressive history of a group of locals from the Egipto neighborhood in Bogotá.
 Deciding to leave their criminal past behind they have started the initiative Breaking Borders, showing tourists around their streets filled with artwork that tells the neighborhood’s history.
 In this way, tourism has formed a real alternative for their personal and professional development and opened the doors for a brighter future.

-You’ll be picked up with private transport and taken to La Candelaria, the founding place of Bogotá, by your English-speaking guide.
-There you will learn about the project while drinking a coffee or agua panela before heading to Nuestra Señora de Egipto, the church located at the entrance of Barrio Egipto.
+You will meet your English-speaking guide in Chorro Quevedo, the founding place of Bogotá, There you will learn about the project while drinking a coffee or agua panela before heading to Nuestra Señora de Egipto, the church located at the entrance of Barrio Egipto.
 This is also the scene for the festivities on the 6th of January, a three-day religious carnival that is deeply rooted in the traditions of the people from Barrio Egipto.

 The Calle Real or Royal Street, once the people’s only connection to the city, will lead you deeper into the neighborhood.
 Your guide will then stop with you at El Cuadrado, a central point in the history of gang fights of the area.
 While in the past this place was a strategic point for control over the territory for the gangs, today it is painted with pictures that tell you about the history and new values of the people.

 Walking uphill through the colorful streets of the neighborhood, you will notice first-hand how much the area has changed and transformed into a place of hope, peace, and culture.
 All along the way, you will be able to see the history of the people illustrated in impressive graffiti art.
 Your guide will let you in on the meanings and stories behind these murals.